top of page

 Silence.
 Maybe he left.
 Nope, the yelling continues.
 More demands with interjected threats.
 The confronter seeks an audience; I assume me, and his woman.
 Thinking, come on, it’s rainy, windy, chilly, go away.

 She exits the sleeping bag, dresses, and moves toward the east exit, clearly shaken.
 I dress, collect my revolver, check to see if fully loaded, and head toward the west exit.
 She freezes.
-“Why the gun?
+“Why the gun?”

-I moved forward, revolver at my side, out of view, listening as he continues to berate her, to accuse her, still yanking her like a rag doll, until he realized I was now a dozen steps away.
+I moved forward, revolver at my side, out of view, listening as he continued to berate her, to accuse her, still yanking her like a rag doll, until he realized I was now a dozen steps away.
 She continues to plead, “Nothing happened.”

 “What were doing to my wife?”

 I tried to slow my breathing.
 Both armed, waiting.
 As dark as it was on the rainy, cloudy night, I attempted to see her face, her expression, seeking to read her thoughts, body language, anything that might give me a clue.
-Although, ultimately, she may have no say in the encounter's outcome.
+Although ultimately she may have no say in the encounter's outcome.

 bottom of page